Updated: Jul 19

-A recent YouTube video series titled "Plandemic" has been made a splash on social media, partly for its claims and partly because YouTube removed it for violating its community guidelines, stirring concerns about free speech.
+A recent YouTube video series titled "Plandemic" made a splash on social media, partly for its claims and partly because YouTube removed it for violating its community guidelines, stirring concerns about free speech.

 One of my goals is to help people evaluate information for themselves, without relying on a fact-checker or someone else's word about a source's credibility.